IMB-Computational-Genomics-Lab/ascend/README.md

 ##### 3.1.1 R installation
 Please follow the R installation instructions [here](https://mirror.aarnet.edu.au/pub/CRAN/).
 If you are a Windows user, make sure you install Rtools.
 Please note the `ascend` package requires R version >= 3.5.0.
-The latest version of R version 3.5.1 is best.
+The latest version of R version 3.6 is best.

-##### 3.1.2 R programming environment
+##### 3.1.2 Installing Rcpp and RcppArmadillo
-The workshop will be done in [RStudio](https://www.rstudio.com/products/rstudio/download/), but feel free to set up your own R workspace.
+Please setup Rcpp and RcppArmadillo before installing *ascend*.
+Instructions are operating system-dependant, so please refer to [this](https://teuder.github.io/rcpp4everyone_en/020_install.html) page for setup instructions.

 #### 3.2 Package Installations
 You will need to install the following packages to run the development version